MicrosoftDocs/azure-devops-docs/docs/package/nuget/move-from-fileshares.md

 each share, find the corresponding `<add key="SMBNuGetServer" value="\\server\share\NuGet" />` and replace the `value` with the new feed's source URL.

 <a name="add-the-vsts-nuget-tools-to-your-repo"></a>
-#### Add the Team Services NuGet tools to your repo
+#### Add the VSTS NuGet tools to your repo

-The Team Services NuGet [bootstrap package](bootstrap-nuget.md) can automate the process of acquiring the right NuGet tools and credentials to use feeds.
+The VSTS NuGet [bootstrap package](bootstrap-nuget.md) can automate the process of acquiring the right NuGet tools and credentials to use feeds.
-This is especially helpful for users of Visual Studio 2013 (or earlier) or NuGet 2.x, which don't have built-in support for Team Services auth.
+This is especially helpful for users of Visual Studio 2013 (or earlier) or NuGet 2.x, which don't have built-in support for VSTS auth.

 <a name="integrate-with-your-builds"></a>
 #### Integrate with your builds